awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

    aws-iot-greengrass.greengrassd  enabled  active   -
    ```

  Your Greengrass setup is now complete\.
 You can now use the AWS IoT Greengrass console, AWS REST API, or AWS CLI to deploy the Greengrass groups associated with this snap\.
-For information about using the console to deploy a Greengrass group, see the [Deploy Cloud Configurations to an AWS IoT Greengrass Core Device](https://docs.aws.amazon.com/greengrass/latest/developerguide/configs-core.html)\.
+For information about using the console to deploy a Greengrass group, see the [Deploy cloud configurations to an AWS IoT Greengrass core device](https://docs.aws.amazon.com/greengrass/latest/developerguide/configs-core.html)\.
 For information about using the CLI or REST API to deploy a Greengrass group, see [CreateDeployment](https://docs.aws.amazon.com/greengrass/latest/apireference/createdeployment-post.html) in the *AWS IoT Greengrass API Reference*\.

  For more information about configuring local resource access with snap AppArmor confinement, using the snapd REST API, and configuring snap interfaces, see [Greengrass Snap Release Notes](https://assets.ubuntu.com/v1/15d52dd3-greengrass-snap-release-notes.pdf)\.

-## Archive an AWS IoT Greengrass Core Software Installation<a name="archive-ggc-version"></a>
+## Archive an AWS IoT Greengrass Core software installation<a name="archive-ggc-version"></a>

 When you upgrade to a new version of the AWS IoT Greengrass Core software, you can archive the currently installed version\.
 This preserves your current installation environment so you can test a new software version on the same hardware\.
 This also makes it easy to roll back to your archived version for any reason\.

 **To archive the current installation and install a new version**

-1. Download the [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab) installation package that you want to upgrade to\.
+1. Download the [AWS IoT Greengrass Core software](what-is-gg.md#gg-core-download-tab) installation package that you want to upgrade to\.

 1. Copy the package to the destination core device\.
 For instructions that show how to transfer files, see this [step](gg-device-start.md#transfer-files-to-device)\.
 **Note**